martijnbentum/DESRC/README.md

 load_eeg.load_word_epochs_participant(p1, unload_eeg = False)
 ```

 The EEG data is loaded for each block.
-If unload_eeg data = False, the data for a _block_ can be found under _data_ attribute in the _block_ object.
+If unload_eeg data = False, the data for the whole _block_ can be found under _data_ attribute in the _block_ object.
 The data is also present as an MNE object under the _raw_ attribute also attached to the _block_ object.
 The _data_ numpy matrix only contains data from good electrodes.
 The list of electrodes can be found under _ch_, the rejected channels can be found under _reject_channels_.

 ```python
 # get the first block